top of page

 CitySlams-Season2-Champions-NoHo-2400.webp

-The 3rd SoCal Season of City Slams® Team Tennis Tournaments will start June 8.
+The 3rd SoCal Season of City Slams® Team Tennis Tournaments will start in the spring of 2025.
 We look forward to even more teams participating this time.
 Check our article on the DRUMBEAT blog for more details.

 Congratulations to the team representing the city of North Hollywood, for emerging as the champions of the second SoCal season of City Slams® tennis tournaments.
 They have now earned the esteemed title of Southern California City Slams Champions.